-The WEIBULL.DIST function is categorized under Statistical functions.
+The WEIBULL.DIST function is categorized under Excel Statistical functions.
 It will return the Weibull distribution for a supplied set of parameters.
-This guide to Excel Weibull distribution will how you have to use it step-by-step.
+This guide to the Excel Weibull distribution will show you how to use it step-by-step.

 As a financial analyst, the function is useful in reliability analysis.
-For example, we can use the Excel Weibull distribution formula to measure the mean time of failure of an equipment in the production process.
-For example, we can understand “How many failures will we occur in the next quarter, six months, and year for an equipment?
+For example, we can use the Excel Weibull distribution formula to measure the mean time of failure of a piece of equipment in the production process.
+We can look to determine, “How many failures will occur in the next quarter, six months, and year?
 What will it cost?
 What is the best corrective action to reduce the risk and losses?”

 Introduced in MS Excel 2010, the WEIBULL.DIST function is the updated version of the WEIBULL function.

 - X (required argument) – This is the value at which the function is to be calculated.
 It must be greater than or equal to zero.

 - Alpha (required argument) – This is a parameter to the distribution.
 It is the shape parameter to the distribution.
 It must be greater than 0.